jhcha08/Descanning/README.md

 ## Updates

 📥 [2024-03-25] Our dataset DESCAN-18K is released.
 📃 [2024-02-08] Our paper is uploaded on arXiv.
 🎉 [2023-12-09] Our paper is accepted by AAAI 2024.

 ## Citation

-If our paper is useful to your research, please consider citing it! 😊
+If this repository is useful to your research, please consider citing our works! 😊

 ```
 @article{cha2024descanning,